InboxPolicy Pricing

 By Aria Pramesi, founder of InboxPolicy · Updated July 4, 2026

-InboxPolicy costs $0.01 per fresh email verification, paid per call via the x402 protocol in USDC on Base, no account or API key needed.
+InboxPolicy’s standard quote is $0.01 per fresh email verification, paid per call via the x402 protocol in USDC on Base, no account or API key needed.
 For prepaid use, credit packs run from $3.16 to $5.00 per 1,000 verifications.
-Cache hits, malformed-email rejections, and idempotent retries are always free.
+Eligible cache hits and malformed-email rejections can cost 0 credits; API-key replay is limited to the idempotency TTL, and x402 has no replay wrapper.

 How much does InboxPolicy cost per verification?

 InboxPolicy has two ways to pay.
-Pay-per-call through x402 costs $0.01 per fresh verification, settled in USDC on Base with no account, no signup, and no API key.
+Pay-per-call through x402 has a $0.01 standard quote per fresh verification, with wallet-bound rolling-usage discounts of 20% after 1,000 settled units in 30 days and 40% after 10,000, settled in USDC on Base with no account, no signup, and no API key.
 Or prepay by card for a credit pack, which lowers the effective rate as volume goes up.

 | Option | Price | Credits | Effective rate per 1,000 | Payment |